-The 2022 Georgia 4-H State Horse Show rule book includes the governing rules for participation, entry information, class requirements, and judging standards, as well as educational contests that require no horse ownership.
+Please keep in mind that this rulebook provides our "tentative plan".
+The 2023 Georgia 4-H State Horse Show rule book includes the governing rules for participation, entry information, class requirements, and judging standards, as well as educational contests that require no horse ownership.
 Youth must meet these criteria to participate in this show with a horse.

 - 1. Be enrolled in Georgia 4-H as a member. - 2.
-Own or lease the horse shown by March 1, 2022 and be able to show proof.
-Intent to Show form and Proof of Ownership or Lease form registered online by March 18, 2022 by county extension office. - 3.
-Cloverleaf, Junior and Novice participants must have completed at least half of the Novice Horseman Project and Seniors the ENTIRE Novice Horseman manual.
-This must be completed by time of entry (verified by the County Extension Office) by May 20, 2022.
+Own or lease the horse shown by March 1, 2023, and be able to show proof.
+Intent to Show form and Proof of Ownership or Lease form registered online by March 15, 2023, by county extension office. - 3.
+Cloverleaf, Junior, and Novice participants must have completed at least half of the Novice Horseman Project and Seniors the ENTIRE

+Novice Horseman manual.
+This must be completed by time of entry (verified by the County Extension Office) by May 3, 2023.
 Download the manual from: https://georgia4h.org/wp-content/uploads/2018/05/Level-1-Novice-Horseman-Project-Manual.pdf - 4.
-Completed Georgia 4-H State Horse Show entry form filed with county office on or before May 20, 2022 County offices please send one (1) county check to cover all fees for exhibitors. - 5.
-This will be the second year to highlight a well deserving, adult 4-H in the horse program for the VOLUNTEER OF THE YEAR award!
-Contact your county agent to submit nominations due in state office (attn: Heather Shultz) by the county extension staff no later than May 20.
+Completed Georgia 4-H State Horse Show entry form filed with county office on or before May 3, 2023 - a.
+County offices please send one (1) county check to cover all fees for exhibitors to: Jade Andrews Haston, 331 Hoke Smith Annex, Athens, Georgia 30602. - 5.
+This will be the third year to highlight a well-deserving adult 4-H in the horse program for the VOLUNTEER OF THE YEAR award!
+Contact your county agent to submit nominations.
+Applications should be submitted to Kate Whiting (whitingk@uga.edu) by the county extension staff no later than 5:00 PM on May 3, 2023.

 This rulebook is revised annually, or as necessary, by the Georgia 4-H Horse Advisory Committee.
 When you receive this book, discard copies of any previous editions of the Georgia 4-H Horse Show Rules and Regulations.
-You will notice that all changes for 2022 are bold and in red.
+You will notice that all changes for 2023 are bold and in red.
 The upcoming show highlights the following changes: